 While Stock #2 is an online powerhouse that’s rapidly gaining market share all around the globe... poised for years (or even decades) of tremendous growth...

 Even better, Stock #3 offers a whopping 6.5% grossed-up dividend!
 Which beats the rates on term deposits right out of the water – and offers the potential for capital gains, too.

 You can discover all three shares inside our new report right now.
 To scoop up your FREE copy, simply click the link below right now.
 But you will want to hurry – this free report is available for a LIMITED TIME ONLY!

 - Man bets $221,666 on one ASX stock

 - Top analysts name their top 3 ASX blue chip shares for 2019

 - 3 quality dividend shares to boost your income

 - NEW: Free report names top 3 ASX dividend shares to buy for 2019

-Motley Fool contributor Tristan Harrison has no position in any of the stocks mentioned.
-The Motley Fool Australia owns shares of and has recommended Nearmap Ltd. and Telstra Limited.
+Tristan Harrison has no position in any of the stocks mentioned.
+The Motley Fool Australia's parent company Motley Fool Holdings Inc. owns shares of ZIPCOLTD FPO.
 The Motley Fool Australia has recommended BUBS AUST FPO.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Scott Phillips.

 The Motley Fool's purpose is to help the world invest, better.
 Click here now for your free subscription to Take Stock, The Motley Fool's free investing newsletter.
 Packed with stock ideas and investing advice, it is essential reading for anyone looking to build and grow their wealth in the years ahead.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Bruce Jackson.
 2019